Rightech/ric-examples/mqtt/README.md

 Connect to Rightech IoT and publish to some topics.
   (Also listen to some commands)

-> **WARNING**: Using MQTT `ClientId` is very basic and examplish method of device identification/authentication.
+> **WARNING**: Using MQTT `clientId` is very basic and examplish method of device identification/authentication.
-We recommend using X.509 client certificates, or at least TLS with username/password pair.
+We recommend using X.509 client certificates, or at least MQTT `username`/`password` pair.

 | Board          | Framework   |  Example
 | -------------- | ----------- | ----------